 - stick to cardstock or other stiff paper – if you try making these with printer paper they’ll wilt!

-- You’ll want to use either a small hole punch (like a cropodile) or a needle to make the holes in your paper strips – a standard size hole punch will be too large
+- You’ll want to use either a small hole punch (like a cropodile) or a thumbtack to make the holes in your paper strips – a standard size hole punch will be too large

 Here are the instructions: